Denexerus/GAMMA-SKS-Caliber-Conversion/README.md

 # GAMMA-SKS-Caliber-Conversion

 A simple change in the configs so the SKS family has the correct damage when converted to 7.62x54R.
-I took the liberty to change a couple of things:
+I also took the liberty to change a couple of things:

 1. SKS Molot RPM is 350 (prev 270).
 Always thought that this gun should be a direct upgrade to grandpa's ol'reliable default SKS, yet for some reason it has 270 RPM.